TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-4.md

 Strings and numbers may be our building blocks, but as your scripts get more complex, you're going to need a way to deal with large quantities of them.
 Luckily, JavaScript has a couple of data types that are used for just that.
 An Array is simply an ordered collection of items (Strings, numbers, or other things).

+### Learning Outcomes

+- Using arrays.
+- Using built-in array methods.
+- Using loops.
+- Getting your hands dirty with TDD exercises.

 1. [This tutorial](https://www.w3schools.com/js/js_arrays.asp) is a great introduction.
 2. [This article](https://www.w3schools.com/js/js_array_methods.asp) covers some of the most useful built-in array methods.
 These fundamentals are something you'll use every day, so don't rush too much and miss out!